anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-05-setting-up-compliance.markdown

 Hint: Just type up to chef, then hit tab to auto-fill.
 This will take a minute or so.
 5. Run `sudo chef-compliance-ctl reconfigure`
 6. This takes you to a license agreement.
+(Edited to add: They may have done away with this requirement.)
   * Hit any key.
   * Read it as you scroll all the way down to the end.
   * Then hit `q` to get out of the agreement.